Gin Rummy EAAI Undergraduate Research Challenge

 This is the latest distribution of the Java base code.

-This is the beta distribution of the Tournament software
+This is the Tournament software

 If teams would like to develop in a language other than Java and the faculty mentor is willing to provide a Java interface to such code, I will try to accommodate.